 202.4 “As 1993 began, communal violence returned to India, sparked by the Controversy over a 16th century mosque said to stand on the ruins of an ancient Hindu temple honoring Lord Rama.”
 It may be said that ‘fundamentalism and pluralism pose the two challenges that people of all religious traditions face’; and “to the fundamentalists, the borders of religious certainty are tightly guarded; to the pluralist, the borders are good fences where one meets the neighbor.
 To many fundamentalists, secularism, seen as the denial of religious claims, is the enemy; to pluralists, secularism, seen as the separation of government from the domination of a single religion, is the essential concomitant of religious diversity and the protection of religious freedom.”
 The present state may be summarized thus: “At present, the greatest religious tensions are not those between any one religion and another; they are the tensions between the fundamentalist and the pluralist in each and every religious tradition.”
 The spirit of universalism popular in the late 19th century was depicted by Max Muller who said, “The living kernel of religion can be found, I believe, in almost every creed, however much the husk may vary.
 And think what that means: It means that above and beneath and behind religions there is one eternal, one universal religion.”

 202.5 The year 1993 has been described as the “Year of Interreligious Understanding and Cooperation.”
-Is that century old spirit of conciliation and cooperation reflected in reactions of the protagonists of different religious faiths to justify 1993 being called the “Year of Interreligious Understanding and Cooperation?” (“Reflections on Religious Diversity” by Diana L. [illegible] September 1994).
+Is that century old spirit of conciliation and cooperation reflected in reactions of the protagonists of different religious faiths to justify 1993 being called the “Year of Interreligious Understanding and Cooperation?” (“Reflections on Religious Diversity” by Diana L. Eck September 1994).
 It is this hope which has to be realized in the future.

 202.6 A neutral perception of the requirement for communal harmony is to be found in the Bahá’í faith.
 In a booklet, Communal Harmony: India’s Greatest Challenge, forming part of the Bahá’í literature, it is stated thus: